Use OCI Cloud Controller Manager on Oracle Cloud Native Environment

 Open HealthCheck Port on Oracle Linux Firewall

-When working in a clustered environment, open this firewall port on all of the control plane and worker nodes.
+1. Set the firewall rules on the control plane and worker nodes.

 Deploy the Oracle Cloud Infrastructure Cloud Controller Manager Module